 This ability to regenerate the missing parts of a mature plant has already been known many times since the distant past.
 This is the case when vegetative organs or parts, such as tubers, storage roots, and plant cuttings are used to propagate plants.

-However, it was Haberlandt who proposed that the concept could apply to individual somatic cells.
+It was Haberlandt who proposed that the concept could apply to individual somatic cells.
 Somatic cells or vegetative cells are those found in vegetative parts of plants or those cells with the exeption of the zygotic, or embryonic, cells.

 Nevertheless, his following prediction proved prophetic: “...I believe, in conclusion, that I am not making too bold a prediction if I point to the possibility that, in this way, one could successfully cultivate artificial embryos from vegetative cells.”
 (Sussex 2008).
 It is now well established that differentiated cells, those cells which are performing special functions, have the ability to transform into embryonic cells which in turn have the ability to proceed into the usual sequences involved in plant development.
 Consequently, his tissue culture or in vitro techniques also found many applications in various fields including in micropropagation (Murashige 1974).